 The Organizers cannot assume liability for any changes in the programme due to external unforeseen circumstances.

 Cameras, video cameras or audio recording devices are not permitted in the session rooms.
 Any recording/documentation of sessions is strictly forbidden.

 All congress materials are available at the congress registration counter- located at the entrance area of the ICE Krakow.

 As in all major cities and congress venues, people should take care of their personal belongings.
 It is not advised to wear your congress badge outside the EuroELSO Congress activities.

 Smoking is not allowed at the venue; the meeting is a non-smoking event.

-For residents of the European Union it is possible to enter the UK without a visa.
-However the entry formalities for UK vary accordingly to the country of origin.
+Poland is part of the European Schengen area.
+The entry formalities for Poland vary accordingly to the country of origin.
 A letter of invitation can be issued by the congress and registration office.